 When using a dimension that contains a large number of unique values, sometimes you a warning that says Results Truncated.
 This means that the reporting architecture CJA uses contained too many unique values for it to process efficiently.
 As a result. it removed the items that it deemed least important.

 CJA processes reports at the time they are run, distributing the combined dataset to a number of servers.
 Data per processing server is grouped by Person ID, meaning that a single processing server contains all data for a given person.
-Once it finishes processing, it hands its subset of processed data to an aggregator server.
+Once the server finishes processing, it hands its subset of processed data to an aggregator server.
 All subsets of processed data are combined and returned in the form of a Workspace report.

 In previous versions of Adobe Analytics, a different processing architecture was used.
 Data was processed at the time it was collected.
 Dimension items were placed under ‘Low-Traffic’ after a dimension reached 500K unique values, and applied more aggressive filtering at 1M unique values.
-Unique value count was reset at the beginning of each calendar month.
+The “Unique value” count was reset at the beginning of each calendar month.
 Processed data was permanent; there was no way to get existing data out of ‘Low-Traffic’.

 In CJA, dimension items are only truncated if the results of a report are too large.
 Processed data is not permanent, which means that you can reduce or eliminate the truncation by modifying your report.

 If you want to reduce the ‘Long Tail’ truncation, Adobe recommends any of the following:

 Overall, it is difficult to consume a report that contains too many unique dimension items.
 If you apply a filter or a lookup dataset dimension, you can reduce the ‘Long Tail’ truncation while making your report easier to consume.